-With the growth of the e-commerce world, businesses are increasingly being subject to online material that may be defamatory, for example in the form of website comments.
+With the growth of e-commerce, businesses are increasingly being subject to online material that may be defamatory, for example in the form of online reviews.
 If someone publishes communication which negatively affects your reputation, they may be liable for defamation.

 What Can I Do If I Have Been Defamed?

 A cease and desist letter is a formal notice for an individual or business to stop a certain conduct.
 This can help prevent further cases of defamation or conduct that constitutes harassment.

 A cease and desist letter acts as a formal warning to the receiving party that there may be legal consequences if they continue their actions.

 With us, you can create a cease and desist letter for free in under 5 minutes.
 This service is suitable for any individual or business in Australian states and territories.